84.51° Data science and retail analytics in action

 Augmented or autonomous processing where we use predictive models (such as forecasting models) and prescriptive sciences (such as optimization) to augment judgement in operations and merchandising.
 This includes use cases like store ordering, and warehouse optimization.

-Intelligent media product offerings where we deploy in analytical product offers that are complete with model monitoring and interpretability.
-We see this come to life through our Kroger Precision Marketing (KPM) platform, where we have optimized audiences that brands can utilize to maximize ROI for their campaigns.
+Intelligent media product offerings we deploy in analytical product offers that are complete with model monitoring and interpretability.
+We see this come to life through our Kroger Precision Marketing (KPM) platform, where we have optimized audiences that brands can utilize to maximize ROI for their media campaigns.

 Robust insights or decision intelligence where our advanced analytics and machine learning is embedded throughout the enterprise to support decisions – such as our customized assortment and shelf optimization sciences.